 Imre, moved to Israel in 2017 and joined the prestigious Batsheva Dance Company under the direction of Ohad Naharin.
 Whilst dancing for the company until 2020 she also became a certified gaga teacher.
 An innovative and constantly evolving movement language developed by Naharin.

 In tandem with her career as a professional dancer Imre started developing her choreographic skills.
 Starting with her participation in the annual benefit event ‘Switch’ by Nederlands Dans Theater.
 Imre and Marne created their first work ‘Arm’s Length’ for Switch after which they created ‘LiNK’ (2014) and ‘John Doe’ (2015) for their talent development program called ‘Up & Coming Choreographers’.
 In 2017 they debuted with ‘The Grey’ for NDT2’s regular programming and continued to create ‘Take Root’ (2019) for NDT1.
 Take Root was nominated by the VSCD for the Swan Award: ‘most impressive dance production 2019’.
+And since 2020 fully focused on their choreographic career.